Baked Salmon Moroccan Style Recipe

 1 small bunch flat parsley

 1 small bunch cilantro, tough ends cut off

 2 teaspoons turmeric

 2 pinches saffron

 1 whole side salmon, skin off, bones out, about 3 1/2 pounds

 2 lemons, sliced very thin

 Preheat oven to 425 degrees.
 Use a roasting pan just large enough to accommodate the salmon.
 In a food processor, place the garlic, oil, paprika, cayenne, parsley, cilantro, turmeric, saffron, salt and pepper to taste, and grind to a paste.
 Rub the salmon all over with the paste, using it all up.
-Top with the tomato and lemon slices.
+Top with the tomato and lemon slices, plus the optional olives and preserved lemons.
 Bake uncovered 30 minutes.
 Transfer to platter, and pour all vegetables on top with their cooking liquid.
 Serve warm or at room temperature.